Integrated Electronics

 DAQ and Control Systems

-Since the MERLIN computer was built in the 1950s to collect and analyze data in high-energy physics experiments, the Instrumentation Division has been advancing the technology of data acquisition (DAQ) and experiment control for major scientific research programs at Brookhaven and throughout the world.
+Since the MERLIN computer was built in the 1950s to collect and analyze data in high-energy physics experiments, the Instrumentation Department has been advancing the technology of data acquisition (DAQ) and experiment control for major scientific research programs at Brookhaven and throughout the world.
 As detector systems have grown in speed, density, and complexity, our DAQ and control systems have taken advantage of powerful industry developments in microelectronic components, standards, and protocols, depending heavily on the use of state-of-the-art nanometer-scale field-programmable gate arrays (FPGAs).

 Our Capabilities